 We hope that the collection provides judges, lawyers, academics, civil society, and all key actors with a useful tool for the defense of freedom of expression around the world.

 Lee C. Bollinger

-Ramiro Álavarez-Ugarte, Editor of the paper on violence against journalists
+Ramiro Álavarez-Ugarte, General Editor of the paper on Violence Against Journalists

 The Directors and Editors of the present collection would like to recognize and express their gratitude to all the people whose efforts and talents made the collection a reality.
 These publications were only possible thanks to the analysis and selection of cases for the database by a wide number of experts and contributors collaborating with Columbia Global Freedom of Expression.
 The case briefs presented in this collection reproduce the analysis of the cases published in our database, which was only possible due to their invaluable contribution.
 The Directors and Editors would also like to give a special mention to the Special Rapporteur for Freedom of Expression of the Inter-American Commission of Human Rights for his review of the cases regarding the Inter-American Human Rights System included in the English and Spanish databases.

 Copyright © 2022 Columbia Global Freedom of Expression, All rights reserved